Student Spotlight: Robert “R.J.” Hickok

 “Internships like this one teach students how to behave and conduct themselves in a safe, professional environment,” Hickok said.
 “Industry is very unforgiving, so internships like these give a helping hand in the transition from being a student to being a professional in industry.”

-Hickok earned his Associate in Science degree, graduating with honors, and is now at the University of Illinois at Chicago, where he is pursuing his B.S. in Computer Science and Mathematics as well as earning perfect grades and making the Dean’s List.
-He is currently working in a coop student position at Argonne National Laboratory as a support systems/software engineer and advises any young developer to take advantage of the experience.
+Hickok earned his Associate in Science degree, graduating with honors, and is now at the University of Illinois at Chicago, where he is pursuing his B.S. in Computer Science and Mathematics as well as making the Dean’s List.
+He successfully completed a co-op at Argonne National Laboratory as a support systems/software engineer and advises any young developer to take advantage of the experience.

 His advice to prospective students is to think of College of DuPage as not “just” a community college.